darklab8/autogit/docs/git-conventional-commits.md

   - each code line is easier understood why was added
 - u can utilize `git blame` onto your git files like that for each code line u will see author of the line and exact commit why it was added
+  - that will help you investigating curious bugs and problems later

 ```
 $ git blame main.go